Leto: Etymology

-In Mycenaean Greek her name has been attested through the form Latios, meaning son of Leto (Linear B: 𐀨𐀴𐀍, ra-ti-jo) and Lato (Linear B: 𐀨𐀵, ra-to).
+In Mycenaean Greek her name has been attested through the form Latios, meaning "son of Leto" or "related to Leto" (Linear B: 𐀨𐀴𐀍, ra-ti-jo), and Lato (Linear B: 𐀨𐀵, ra-to).

 Origins

 Leto was identified from the fourth century onwards as the principal local mother goddess of Anatolian Lycia, as the region became Hellenized.
 In Greek inscriptions, the children of Leto are referred to as the "national gods" of the country.
 Her sanctuary, the Letoon near Xanthos, predated Hellenic influence in the region, however, united the Lycian confederacy of city-states.
 The Hellenes of Kos also claimed Leto as their own.
 Another sanctuary, more recently identified, was at Oenoanda in the north of Lycia.
 There was a further Letoon at Delos.

-Leto is exceptional among Zeus' divine lovers for being the only one who was tormented by Hera, who otherwise only directs her anger toward mortal women and nymphs, but not goddesses, thus being treated more in line with mortal women than divine beings in mythology.
-Zeus had various affairs with goddesses like Themis, Nemesis, Dione, Thetis, Selene, Persephone, and more, which were never harmed by Hera; the sole exception (besides Leto) is found in the Suda, a late Byzantine lexicon which recounts the story of Hera cursing a pregnant Aphrodite's belly, leading to the birth of Priapus.
+Leto is exceptional among Zeus's divine lovers for being the only one who was tormented by Hera, who otherwise only directs her anger toward mortal women and nymphs, but not goddesses, thus being treated more in line with mortal women than divine beings in mythology.
+Zeus had various affairs with goddesses like Metis, Demeter, Dione, Maia, Persephone, Themis, Mnemosyne, Selene, Nemesis and more, which were never harmed by Hera; the sole exception (besides Leto) is found in the Suda, a late Byzantine lexicon which recounts the story of Hera cursing a pregnant Aphrodite's belly, leading to the birth of Priapus.

 Moreover, Leto's troubled childbirth bears resemblance to Alcmene's, as both suffered painful extended labours due to Hera not allowing Eileithyia, the goddess of childbirth, to help them, and both stories overall are also thematically linked to the myth of Semele and her son Dionysus, another story of a mortal woman who bore an important son for Zeus and was punished by Hera for that.
-Yet at the same time Hesiodic tradition makes her the daughter of two Titans, elder gods, and one of Zeus' first seven wives.
+Yet at the same time Hesiodic tradition makes her the daughter of two Titans, elder gods, and one of Zeus's first seven wives.
 Leto's peculiar mythology and ontology has led to suggestions that she might be a composite of two figures, an immortal goddess who bore Artemis, and a mortal woman who gave birth to Apollo.